southsidedean/using-kubectl-generate-yaml-manifests/README.md

 nginx-pod   1/1     Running   0          10s   192.168.126.201   worker-node-01   <none>           <none>
 ```

-You can dig deeper and get more information using the `kubectl describe` command.
+You can dig deeper and get more information on the Pod using the `kubectl describe` command.

 More information on our pod:
 ```bash